c-sports/cspn_mn_2.0_setup_guide/README.md

 ## Setting up the VPS

-1. Follow the steps provided in the VPS Setup Guide: https://gitlab.com/snippets/1974167
+1. Follow the steps provided in the VPS Setup Guide: https://gitlab.com/snippets/1974167 (right click -> open new tab)

 2. Put the Server IP, Ports and BLS Public Key into the corresponding fields of the Setup Tool